DevOpsF21/DEVOPSCW/README.md

-#COURSE WORK F21AO
-This repo is created to integrate the DevOps project in one work place.
+This repo is created to integrate the DevOps project in one work place for F21AO Course work.